michox/Greenhouse/readme.md

 # Greenhouse

-My Mother grows her own food as a hobby and is very passionate about it.
+My mother grows her own food as a hobby and is very passionate about it.
 I usually benefit a lot from this hobby since as a vegetarian I get basically all my food from my mother&#39;s garden during the summer months.
 On top of that, organic home-grown food is not only much richer in nutrients and free of pesticides, it also tastes a lot better in my experience.
 Since I will be moving out and will no longer be able to help water the plants, I decided to use my engineering skills to build her an automated gardening system which takes care of her greenhouse and the three 5 m² raised bed fields.

 # User Requirements